prebid/Prebid.js/dev-docs/bidders/appnexus-ast.md

 + `mimes`: An array of strings listing the content MIME types supported, e.g., `["video/x-flv", "video/x-ms-wmv"]`.

-+ `minduration`: An integer that defines the minimum audio ad duration, in seconds.
++ `minduration`: An integer that defines the minimum video ad duration, in seconds.

-+ `maxduration`: An integer that defines the maximum audio ad duration, in seconds.
++ `maxduration`: An integer that defines the maximum video ad duration, in seconds.

 + `startdelay`: An integer that determines whether the ad should be shown before, during, or after the video content.
 If the value is greater than 0, the position is mid-roll and the value indicates the start delay, in seconds.
 Defaults to 0.
     + Pre-roll: `0`